ibm-cloud-docs/SecureGateway/securegateway_faq.md

 The following connection statistics would be displayed:
 - Overall data size transmitted.
 - Overall data size received.
-- The number of total connections.
+- The amount of total connections.
 - Real-time active connections.

-Note: The number of Current Connections on Secure Gateway UI is not rendered in real-time.
-Please use the above ways on Secure Gateway client to retrieve the real-time connection information.
+Note: This connections information is on Client level, not in Gateway level.
+If you need connections information in Gateway level, please check each Client which connected to that Gateway.

 ## What are the recommended configurations to make my connections more secure?
 {: #secure-app}